 Third, analyze what is occurring in the case and why.
 You should be able to identify outcomes in the case and/or issues that the organization faces.
 These outcomes may be bad (e.g., cash flow issues, in ability to expand, conflict among the business partners, inability to control operations), or they may be good.
 There may be numerous problems and issues.
 The goal of analysis is to explain the underlying mechanisms that are producing the outcomes or problems that you see in the situation.
-This process will require you to distinguish between symptoms and casual mechanisms.
+This process will require you to distinguish between symptoms and causes.

 Consider the following example: You go to the doctor with the "problem" of a cough or a fever.
 It may be easy for the physician to treat the cough or fever with a number of medicines much like we could treat worker dissatisfaction by paying higher wages.
 However, it is important for the physician to determine the causes of the problem.
-If the cause of the cough is tuberculosis, then only treating the cough is apt to lead to serious long-term consequences because the underlying problem, the disease of tuberculosis.
+If the cause of the cough is tuberculosis then only treating the cough is apt to lead to serious long-term consequences because the underlying disease process will still be at work.
+Clearly the cough is just a symptom of a deeper underlying problem, the disease of tuberculosis.
 Good analysis cleverly weaves symptoms into a causal map that gets to the underlying root of the situation.
 What I will look for in your case analyses is the cogency of your explanation of the process leading to the symptoms.
 At the outset you are likely to struggle with this.
 It is a difficult and time consuming process to develop clinical skills.